 Tarptent Double Rainbow Overview

-The Double Rainbow is my go-to outdoor shelter.
-It’s an ultralight tent that was designed with versatility and convenience in mind.
-The “double” means it’s a two-person tent, but, weighing in at a mere 43 ounces (two pounds 11 ounces), it’s light enough for a solo hiker who wants the extra room.
+The “double” in Double Rainbow it’s a two-person tent, but, weighing in at a mere 43 ounces (two pounds 11 ounces), it’s light enough for a solo hiker who wants the extra room.
 The hybrid bathtub floor drops flat when you don’t need weather protection, giving you a couple more inches of glorious floor space when you’d like it, and it can be staked or left freestanding (if your trekking poles are long enough).

 For the record, there are lighter shelters that cost roughly the same or less.
 You can fit two people under a tarp, but we find that most backpackers, even ultralighters, don’t want that experience.
 They want comfort that includes a cut in weight, not one that sacrifices it completely.
 There are also tents that are similar in comfort and cost.
 The most prominent is the Tarptent MoTrail, which has a single door and a few other differences, but it’s worth checking out.

 Below, read the full Tarptent Double Rainbow review.